-The port of Torshavn which is the main harbor in the Faroe Islands has kept pace with the increasing demands of business activities till recent years.
-It provide visitors, ships and crews, with all the necessary services and all sorts of help that may be required by an individual.
+The harbour adds a charm to the city with the grass-roofed, maroon-coloured warehouses.
+The port of Tórshavn, the main harbour in the Faroe Islands, has kept pace with the increasing demands of business activities until recent years.
+It provides visitors, ships and crews, with all the necessary services and all sorts of help that an individual may require.